 They are totally devoted and happy to be with their owners, but they are wary of strangers, making them a good choice for a guard dog.

 So fearless and loyal, they would fight to the death to protect their own family.
 Visitors and friends that enter the house should be introduced to the dog.

 Though gentle and tolerant of anyone within the family, they still require a special type of owner.
 People interested in this breed must be experienced with large dogs and display a confident, authoritative manner.

 These dogs are dominant and can become a real problem if not trained properly.
 Families must teach their children to be respectful, but at the same time, the dog must always know that even the smallest member of the household is still to be respected.

 As a pet, they do not do well if isolated outdoors.
-They crave human companionship and without their people they can get depressed and destructive.
+They crave human companionship and without human company they can become depressed and destructive.

 These traits remain with them and will likely guard any other animals living within what they consider being their domain.